Interior secretary was involved in Vigneto whistleblower case, document shows

 Spangle, a former Arizona field supervisor for the service, has said that in fall 2017 — under political pressure from higher-ups — he reversed a 2016 ruling he had made ordering the analysis.
 Interior officials have denied political pressure was involved.

 Spangle’s reversal led directly to a 2019 decision by the Army Corps of Engineers to reinstate a 13-year-old Clean Water Act permit for the development that had been suspended since 2016.
-The permit reinstatement has since been challenged in a lawsuit filed by environmental groups that’s still pending.
+The permit reinstatement has since been challenged in a lawsuit filed by environmental groups that is still pending.

-Last year, after Spangle made his allegations, first to the Arizona Daily Star and then to other media outlets, Interior officials declined to respond to questions about Bernhardt’s involvement.
+Last year, after Spangle made his allegations, first to the Arizona Daily Star and then to other media outlets, Interior officials would not respond to questions about Bernhardt’s involvement.

 Spangle has long suspected that Bernhardt was the “high-ranking political” appointee who told an Interior Department attorney to tell him that “your position (on Vigneto) is not the administration’s position,” in Spangle’s words.

 Spangle said he was told that by Peg Romanik, an attorney in the department’s solicitor’s office, on Aug.
 31, 2017, two weeks after Bernhardt met privately with Mike Ingram, El Dorado’s CEO.
-Romanik has declined to comment on Spangle’s allegation.
+Romanik has not commented on Spangle’s allegation.

 Retired since 2018, Spangle told the Star recently that the court record showing Bernhardt’s involvement vindicates his suspicion.

-What normally would happen in a dispute like this is that the Corps’ southwestern regional office would elevate the issue to agency higher-ups, ultimately taking it to Washington, D.C. officials for review, he said.
+What normally would happen in a dispute like this is that the Corps’ southwestern regional office would elevate the issue to agency higher-ups, ultimately taking it to Washington, D.C., officials for review, he said.
 In fact, Corps officials in Arizona had told him they would do that — before Interior officials in Washington intervened, he said.

-“That process was short circuited when the developer did an end run and went straight to Bernhardt,” Spangle said.
+“That process was short-circuited when the developer did an end run and went straight to Bernhardt,” Spangle said.

 Spangle and Romanik did discuss the Vigneto case that same day via emails — which attorneys who filed suit against Vigneto obtained through the federal Freedom of Information Act.
 But most of the email messages were at least partly blacked out by the federal government.